2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 A few mornings may have predawn drives of up to an hour for our first birding areas so that we will set our alarms accordingly.

 Please note: there WILL be situations where the leader(s) will ask the group to walk for birding or to a photography site.
-You should be in reasonable physical condition and able to walk up to a half mile at a time—at a birding pace—over flat terrain.
+You should be in reasonable physical condition and able to walk up to a half mile at a time, at a birding pace, over flat terrain.

+It will be cold.
 As each day may have a bitter cold, fog, snow, and an oft-present wind, rain —or any combination of these—much of our birding is done from the comfort of our vehicles.
 The snow-covered terrain makes walking off roadways difficult.
 Consequently, most out-of-vehicle birding will be along plowed roads, walkable paths, or packed trails, almost always near our vehicles.
 Any walks through the snow are short and always at your option to participate.
 As you might expect, we will spend much more time in the vehicle than on most tours.

 The roads we travel vary significantly in condition.
 From paved and 'highway-like' to dirt/rocky tracks through the northern boreal forest, that will seem more like bumps atop bumps when traveling in remote inland locations.
 Thankfully, these latter drives are not long and shouldn't pose a problem—to our vehicles or spines!
 Access roads to some forest areas can change significantly from month to month and year to year, depending upon logging activity, but we'll be prepared for almost anything.